 St. Columban School is dedicated to the teaching mission of the Catholic Church.
 As a school, we recognize that we live in a new media age and are immersed in a culture of evolving language and opportunities.
 The new technologies present possibilities and challenges, which must be explored and used in order to enhance and enrich the school’s programs and support student learning.

 The technology used at St. Columban School is curriculum driven.
 The software and hardware reflect the curriculum of each grade level and is used as an enhancement to the educational process.
 We believe that it is our responsibility to develop and prepare students for 21st Century technology skills.
-Students in grades K-5 have access to computers and iPads.
+Students in grades Pre-K through 5 have access to computers and iPads.
 Students in grades 6-8 use 1:1 tablets for daily class use.
 This can include but is not limited to class notes, teacher and student presentations, and student research.